 A change in the skin is one of the first signs which indicate poor indoor air quality.

-You can follow these simple steps to improve the air quality.
+You can follow these simple steps to improve air quality.
 Your skin will thank you!

 - Keep the windows open for a bit.
 Let the fresh and cool breeze pass through your home.
 Don’t be a slave to modern gadgets.
 Sunshine and natural breeze cut down on indoor toxins.

-- Oxygen-rich plants such as aloe vera, spider plants, gerbera daisies are some of the good choices which we can add to our homes.
+- Oxygen-rich plants such as aloe vera, spider plants, gerbera daisies are some of the right choices which we can add to our homes.
 They purify the air naturally.

 - You can install HEPA Filter in your AC unit to keep the indoor air quality higher.